 The Canon EOS 700D (called Canon T5i in some regions) and the Canon EOS R6 are two digital cameras that were announced, respectively, in March 2013 and July 2020.
-The 700D is a DSLR, while the Canon R6 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (700D) and a full frame (Canon R6) sensor.
-The 700D has a resolution of 17.9 megapixels, whereas the Canon R6 provides 20 MP.
+The 700D is a DSLR, while the R6 is a mirrorless interchangeable lens camera.
+The cameras are based on an APS-C (700D) and a full frame (R6) sensor.
+The 700D has a resolution of 17.9 megapixels, whereas the R6 provides 20 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 700D and the Canon EOS R6?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 700D and the Canon R6 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon R6 is somewhat larger (2 percent) than the Canon 700D.
 Moreover, the R6 is markedly heavier (17 percent) than the 700D.
 It is noteworthy in this context that the R6 is splash and dust-proof, while the 700D does not feature any corresponding weather-sealing.